Pathoschild/smapi-mod-dump/source/Last Day to Plant/README.md

       "BonstersFruitAndVeggiesPath": "",
     }

 Any option that ends with "Path" expects a full path to the root folder of that mod.
-For example, `"PPJAFruitsAndVeggiesPath": "D:/Steam/steamapps/common/Stardew Valley/Mods/Fruits and Veggies/[PPJA] Fruits and Veggies"`.
-If you have any issues getting the path right, let me know via [GitHub](https://github.com/dmcrider/LastDayToPlant/issues).
+For example, `"PPJAFruitsAndVeggiesPath": "D:/Steam/steamapps/common/Stardew Valley/Mods/Fruits and Veggies"`.
+If you have any issues getting the path right, let me know via GitHub: https://github.com/dmcrider/LastDayToPlant/issues.

 # Running into issues?
-If something is going wrong, please let me know by [submitting an issue on GitHub](https://github.com/dmcrider/LastDayToPlant/issues/new), or email me directly at [mods@dayloncrider.com](mailto:mods@dayloncrider.com).
+If something is going wrong, please let me know by submitting an issue on GitHub: https://github.com/dmcrider/LastDayToPlant/issues/new, or email me directly at mods@dayloncrider.com.
 I try my best to test multiple scenarios, but I can't test everything.

-Want early access?
-Have a desire to help test releases before they go public?
-Send me an email at [mods@dayloncrider.com](mailto:mods@dayloncrider.com).

 # Supported Languages
 - English